LarsWiegers/laravel-maps/README.md

 <x-maps-leaflet></x-maps-leaflet>

-// set the centerpoint of the map:
+// Set the centerpoint of the map:
 <x-maps-leaflet :centerPoint="['lat' => 52.16, 'long' => 5]"></x-maps-leaflet>

-// set a zoomlevel:
+// Set a zoomlevel:
 <x-maps-leaflet :zoomLevel="6"></x-maps-leaflet>

 // Set markers on the map: